 Did the condom break and you got a load up your butt?

-Did you top someone raw who is either HIV-positive and not undetectable or someone whose HIV status you don’t know?
+Did you top someone without a condom who is either HIV-positive and not undetectable or someone whose HIV status you don’t know?

 Have you shared needles with someone?